Need to talk? Call 1800 882 436.

 • when they begin to walk

-Your doctor, midwife or early childhood nurse might also arrange an ultrasound or refer you to a paediatrician (children’s doctor).
+If your doctor, midwife or early childhood nurse thinks your child may have hip dysplasia, they will refer you for an ultrasound of your child’s hips or refer you to a paediatrician.

 What treatment will my child need?

-Treatment varies depending on your baby’s age and how severe the condition is.
+Treatment will depend on your baby’s age and how severe the condition is.

 Some babies will need an operation to put the femoral head back into the socket.
 This is more common if babies are diagnosed after 6 months of age.
-Sometimes further surgery may be needed.
+Sometimes more surgery may also be needed.

 Your baby’s hips should develop normally after treatment.
 Your doctor will monitor your child for rare problems such as arthritis.